xiaoyang-sde/knowledge-base/docs/theoretical-computer-science/08-turing-machine.md

 ### Multi-tape Turing Machine

 The multi-tape Turing machine is a Turing machine with several tapes.
 Each tape has its own head for reading and writing.
 The input appears on tape $1$ and the others are blank.
-The transition function $\delta: Q \times \Gamma^k \rightarrow Q \times \Gamma^k \times \{ L, R, S \}$ allows for reading, writing, and moving the heads on some or all of the tapes at the same time.
+The transition function $\delta: Q \times \Gamma^k \to Q \times \Gamma^k \times \{ L, R, S \}$ allows for reading, writing, and moving the heads on some or all of the tapes at the same time.
 Each multi-tape Turing machine $M$ has an equivalent single-tape Turing machine $S$.

 $S$ could simulate $M$.
 If $M$ has $k$ tapes, $S$ stores their information on its single tape to simulate the effect of $k$ tapes. $S$ uses a new symbol $#$ as a delimiter to separate the contents of different tapes. $S$ writes a tape symbol with a dot to track the location of the heads.

 ### Non-deterministic Turing Machine

-The transition function of a non-deterministic Turing machine is $\delta: Q \times \Gamma \rightarrow \mathcal{P}(Q \times \Gamma \times \{ L, R \})$, which allows several legal next moves.
+The transition function of a non-deterministic Turing machine is $\delta: Q \times \Gamma \to \mathcal{P}(Q \times \Gamma \times \{ L, R \})$, which allows several legal next moves.
 If some branch of the computation leads to the accept state, the machine accepts its input.
 Each non-deterministic Turing machine $N$ has an equivalent deterministic Turing machine $D$.

 $D$ could simulate $N$. $D$ searches on all possible branches of $N$'s computation, and if some branch accepts, $D$ accepts the input.
 Otherwise, $D$ enters a loop. $D$ could use a breadth-first search to avoid infinite computation branch.